 According to the 2000 Census data, the accompanying table is the population, demographic and residency breakdown for this section of the County.
 The population in Charlotte Harbor in 2000 was 74 years of age which is considerably older than average age for Charlotte County which is 54 years of age.
 Approximately 2% of the population of Charlotte County resides in Charlotte Harbor.
 Roughly 51% or greater of this population was reported to be Low to Moderate income.
 Although there has been recent investment of public and private monies into the Charlotte Harbor CRA, including some housing rehabilitation in the residential areas, there are still a number of dilapidated or deteriorating structures in the CRA.
-The County's Low to Moderate Income Areas, as determined by federal guidelines, is also the
+The County's Low to Moderate Income Areas, as determined by federal guidelines, is also the Census Track that covers Charlotte Harbor as shown in Figure 5, located at the end of this section.

-Block Group 1, Census Trac ct 210, Charlotte Co., FL
+Block Group 1, Census Tract 210, Charlotte Co., FL

 Total Population 2,503

 • White 2,294

 Black 96

 Native American 5

 • Asian 28

 • Other 80

 Male 996

 Female 1,507

-Below 18 215
+• Below 18 215

 • 18-24 116

 • 25-44 332

 • 45-64 353

 • Over 65 1487

 Median Age both sexes 74.1

 Number per Households 1.63

 Number of Housing Units 1,589

 Occupied 1,292

 o Owner 621

 o Renter 671

-Vacant 297
+• Vacant 297